Fläsch

 Fläsch is a municipality in the Landquart Region in the Swiss canton of the Grisons.

 History

 Fläsch is first mentioned in 831 as Villa Flasce.
 Painter Anna Barbara Bansi was a native of the town.

-In 1949, the Ellhorn mountain owned by the Balzers municipality in Liechtenstein was ceded to Switzerland and became a part of Fläsch.
+In 1949, the Ellhorn mountain owned by the Balzers municipality in Liechtenstein was ceded to Switzerland and became a part of Fläsch in exchange for the territory on the neighboring Mälsner Allmein mountain and Fläscher Riet marsh.

 Geography

 Fläsch has an area, As of 2006, of 20 km2.
 Of this area, 35.3% is used for agricultural purposes, while 43.8% is forested.
 Of the rest of the land, 2% is settled (buildings or roads) and the remainder (18.8%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Maienfeld sub-district of the Landquart district, after 2017 it was part of the Landquart Region.
 It is the most northerly municipality in the canton of the Grisons.
 Fläsch is located at the foot of the Fläscherberg and St. Luzisteig mountains.